-By the mid-1970s, the community’s needs for medical services outgrew Cary Memorial Hospital and there was no room to expand because residential dwellings surrounded the facility.
-Using the important concerns and desires of Dr. Cary as a guidepost, a new hospital was built on a larger plot of land on the outskirts of the city of Caribou.
-The new hospital, which was renamed Cary Medical Center, opened in July 1978 with several unique features not found in many hospitals at the time.
-All patient rooms were private, the ancillary areas were designed to allow room for substantial growth of the services, and bright colors were used throughout the hospital to give it a less clinical look.
-Despite the expansion and changes, however, the staff made certain that the patient-centered care and family-like culture established at the original hospital remained intact.
+The new hospital, which was renamed Cary Medical Center, had a number of unique features.
+In a visionary move by the founders, the hospital was designed with all private patient rooms.
+The ancillary areas including Laboratory, radiology and rehabilitation were designed to allow room for substantial growth of the services, and bright colors were used throughout the hospital to give it a less clinical look.
+Despite the expansion and changes, however, the staff made certain that the patient-centered care and family-like culture established at the original Cary Memorial Hospital remained intact.